An Efficient On-shell Framework for EFT Matching: The Practical Guide for Recovering D-Dimensional Contribution in Tree-Level Amplitudes

-Although $\tilde\mu$ vanishes in the strict four–dimensional limit ($\epsilon\!\to\!0$), its remnants are essential to capture the rational term.
-In this section, we provide two complementary prescriptions to recover this contribution.
-One is diagrammatic and one is purely on‐shell for recovering the $\tilde\mu$ dependence in tree‐level amplitudes.
+Although $\tilde\mu$ vanishes in the strict four-dimensional limit ($\epsilon\to0$), its remnants are essential to capture the rational term.
+In this section, we provide two complementary constructions to recover this contribution.
+One is diagrammatic and one is purely on-shell for recovering the $\tilde\mu$ dependence in tree-level amplitudes.
 Both constructions are algorithmic and systematic.